 for seasons, areas, or other restrictions.

-(O) For aggregate creel limits for American shad and hickory shad, see Proclamation FF-15-2014.
+(O) It is unlawful to take or possess American Shad from the Atlantic Ocean.
+For aggregate creel limits for American shad and hickory shad, see most recent Proclamation.

 (P) Season open July 1 – August 31.